ClickCease Push vs Pull Marketing - what is the difference? Case study

 – Do we have a digital marketing specialist to set up and control the promotions?

-Sometimes, ranking high on Google for Solution Aware & Product Aware searches is almost impossible because of the high competition.
+Sometimes, ranking high on Google for Solution Aware & Product Aware searches is almost impossible because of high competition.
 In such cases, you can opt in for more Problem Aware searches where you aim to increase your audience of newsletter subscribers and convert them through email marketing later on.

 It’s very important to answer those questions because then you will see what the potential for your product is on each channel.